 Preliminary hearings provide criminal defense attorneys with the opportunity to file any one of a number of motions in order to challenge to evidence in the case or the criminal charges in general.
 If these motions are successful and the prosecutor is unable to prove probable cause, an alleged offender’s entire case can be dismissed.

 Lawyer for Preliminary Hearings in Brooksville, FL

 If you were arrested or indicted for any kind of criminal offense in Central Florida, it will be in your best interest to make sure that you have experienced legal counsel for your preliminary hearing.
-Ashley M. Aulls, P.A. aggressively defends clients in communities throughout Sumter County, Pasco County, Hernando County, and Citrus County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients in communities throughout Sumter County, Pasco County, Hernando County, and Citrus County.

 Florida Preliminary Hearing Information Center

 - When can alleged offenders request adversarial preliminary hearings?